cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/assignments.md

 ---
 ### Discussion Prompts

-Topics in the Discussion Forum will be posted with each new author or director, or you may start your own.
+Topics in the discussion forum will be posted with each new author or director, or you may start your own.
 This writing supports class discussion, essay writing, and your growth as a critical reader and thinker.
 Plan to write a thoughtful post of 100-200 words on each of at least ten authors and film directors.
 Pace yourself and time your posts to coordinate with class discussion of a particular text (i.e. do not write about a text after we have moved on to another unless you are comparing two).
 You do not have to post on a day when an assignment is due.

 See the full list of {{% resource_link "cb0f4dea-60b6-4c83-93a8-6c4d34389f5d" "discussion prompts" %}}.